kompics/kompact/docs/src/distributed/networkstatusport.md

 the only way a connection may be re-established between systems previously disconnected by a `DisconnectSystem` request.
 * `BlockSystem(SystemPath)` Request that a SystemPath to be blocked from this system.
 An established connection will be dropped and future attempts to establish a connection by that given SystemPath will be dropped.
 * `BlockIp(IpAddr)` Request an IpAddr to be blocked.
-An established connection will be dropped and future attempts to establish a connection by that given IpAddr will be dropped.
+Established connections which become blocked will be dropped and future attempts to establish a connection by that given IpAddr will be dropped.
-* `UnblockSystem(SystemPath)` Request a System to be unblocked after previously being blocked.
+* `BlockIpNet(IpNet)` Request an IpNet to be blocked.
+Established connections which become blocked will be dropped and future attempts to establish connections to the IpNet be dropped.
+* `AllowSystem(SystemPath)` This acts as an allow-list for SystemPaths.
+Allowed SystemPaths will always take precedence over Blocked Ips or IpNets.
+This is the only way to undo a previously blocked SystemPath.
-* `UnblockIp(IpAddr)` Request an IpAddr to be unblocked after previously being blocked.
+* `AllowIp(IpAddr)` Request an IpAddr to be unblocked after previously being blocked.

-## Blocking and Unblocking
+## Blocking and Allowing

-A component that requires `NetworkStatusPort` can block a specific IP address or system.
+A component that requires `NetworkStatusPort` can block a specific IP address, Network or SystemPath.
-By triggering the request `BlockIp(IpAddr)` on `NetworkStatusPort`, all connections to `IpAddr` will be dropped and future attempts to establish a connection will also be ignored.
+By triggering the request `BlockIp(IpAddr)` or `BlockIpNet(IpNet)` on `NetworkStatusPort`, all connections to `IpAddr` will be dropped and future attempts to establish a connection will also be ignored.

-To only block a single system, one can use `BlockSystem(SystemPath)` which results in the same behavior but only targets the given `SystemPath` rather than all systems from a specific IP address.
-If we later want to unblock an IP address or a system that was previously blocked, the corresponding `UnblockIp` or `UnblockSystem` requests can be triggered on `NetworkStatusPort`.
+The `BlockIp(IpAddr)` / `AllowIp(IpAddr)` / `BlockIpNet(IpNet)` / `AllowIpNet(IpNet)` are applied in the `NetworkThread`
+in the order they are received and produces a single block-list.
+Allowing the `IpAddr` `10.0.0.1` and then blocking the `IpNet` `10.0.0.0/24` means that the `IpAddr` will effectively become blocked.
+However, applying the same two operations in the reverse order means that the `IpAddr` will be allowed.

+The `AllowSystem(SystemPath)` / `BlockSystem(SystemPath)` are somewhat different, as the `AllowSystem()` maintains a separate allow-list which takes precedence over the `IpAddr`/`IpNet` block-list.
+So if the user first calls `AllowSystem(10.0.0.1:8080)` and then calls `BlockIpNet(10.0.0.0/24)` the first `AllowSystem` will take precedence and connections to the System with the *canonical address* (listening ip:port) `10.0.0.1:8080` will remain unaffected.
+To undo a previously allowed system, or to block a specific `SystemPath`, one can use `BlockSystem(SystemPath)`.

-When the network thread has successfully blocked or unblocked an IP address or a system, a `BlockedIp`/`BlockedSystem` or `UnblockedIp`/`UnblockedSystem` indication will be triggered on the `NetworkStatusPort`.
+When the network thread has successfully blocked or unblocked an `IpAddr` / `IpNet` / `SystemPath`, a `BlockedIp` / `BlockedIpNet` / `BlockedSystem` or `AllowedIp` / `AllowedIpnet` / `AllowedSystem` indication will be triggered on the `NetworkStatusPort`.